jaypeasee/overlook-hotel/README.md

 1. This application successfully `GET`s, `POST`s and `DELETE`s data to and from the three APIs.
 It also asynchronously `GET`s the booking information again after it has been changed, without having to reload the page entirely.
 2. The page is fully responsive with an accessibility rating of 100% according to `Lighthouse` in `Chrome Dev Tools`.
-3. The testing suite is robust with over 50 tests that test 5 classes or objects.
+3. The testing suite is robust with over 56 tests that test 5 classes or objects and a sample data file for the tests.
 4. The `DOM` display is clean and makes the experience easy to use.

 ## Programming Languages and Technology Used: